noobCubed/100-days-of-code/log.md

 **Thoughts:** This should be the base for future projects.

+### Few days in October

+**Progress**: Started and finished most of the Health Monitor GUI using **Kivy** for Python.
+Learnt from the book **Creating Apps in Kivy** by Dusty Philips.
+Free trial on the O'Reilly website.

+**Thoughts:** Haven't included these days in the day count as I don't exactly know when or how many days I worked on it.

 ### Day 10: October 29, 2018

 **Today's Progress**: Gave basic functionality to the Health Monitor GUI.
 (Use of buttons to switch between pages)